langchain-ai/langchain/docs/integrations/infino.md

 ## Installation and Setup

-First, you'll need to install the  `infino` Python package as follows:
+First, you'll need to install the  `infinopy` Python package as follows:

 ```bash
 pip install infinopy --upgrade
 ```

-If you already have an Infino Server running, then you're good to go; but if you don't, follow the next steps to install it:
+If you already have an Infino Server running, then you're good to go; but if you don't, follow the next steps to start it:

 - Make sure you have Docker installed
 - Run the following in your terminal:
     ```
-    !docker run --rm --detach --name infino-example -p 3000:3000 infinohq/infino:latest
+    docker run --rm --detach --name infino-example -p 3000:3000 infinohq/infino:latest
     ```

 ## Using Infino